 PRP/Prolotherapy are procedures that use injections to stimulate your body’s natural ability to heal.
 It is specifically used for the treatment of musculoskeletal pain and works by getting your body to increase levels of growth factor around the site of injury in order to generate tissue repair.

-Your body can normally heal by itself; however, injuries such as the ones listed above involve damage to connective tissues such as ligaments and tendons.
+Your body can normally heal by itself; however, injuries such as the ones listed below involve damage to connective tissues such as ligaments and tendons.
 One of the quirks about your body is that some of these connective tissues have reduced blood supply, especially cartilage within a joint, which reduces healing capacity.
 When healthy, these tissues hold your bones together (ligaments) and hold your muscles to your bones (tendons).
 But when your ligaments and tendons get stretched, they tend to stay that way because regeneration is not something humans are blessed with in great sums.
 To compensate for this loosening of your joints, your muscles tighten up (even to the point of spasms).
 As a result, your joints wear faster, get stiffer, and become painful.

 Conservative therapy ie. physiotherapy, massage therapy, chiropractic etc. can help in the healing process after injury.
 But what happens when you’re not progressing as “normal” and you’re still hurting and dysfunctional?

 The key to PRP and Prolotherapy is the injection of a “proliferant” solution at the site of injury to complete the tissue repair.
 Normally, this means placing small amounts of Platelet Rich Plasma (PRP) or Dextrose (Prolotherapy) to create very specific sites of inflammation where the ligament or tendon attaches.
 It is this focused approach of growth factor and other subtance that stimulates healing and accelerates recovery from injury.